imbal/rson/README.md

  - allow trailing commas
  - implementations MUST support string keys

-### RSON decorated objects:
+### RSON tagged objects:

  - `@foo.foo {"foo":1}` name is any unicode letter/digit, `_`or a `.`
  - `@int 1`, `@string "two"` are just `1` and `"two"`
  - a named tag for objects
  - do not nest
- - whitespace between decorator name and object is *mandatory*
+ - whitespace between tag name and object is *mandatory*
- - built in decorators are for mandatory and optional types
+ - every type has a reserved tag name
  - parsers may reject unknown, or return a wrapped object

 ### RSON C99 float strings (optional):

  - `@float "0x0p0"` C99 style, sprintf('%a') format
  - `@float "NaN"` or nan,Inf,inf,+Inf,-Inf,+inf,-inf
- -  no underscores
+ -  no underscores allowed

 ### RSON sets (optional):

  - `@set [1,2,3]`
- - always a decorated list
+ - always a tagged list
  - no duplicate items

 ### RSON dicts (optional):

  - `@dict {"a":1}`
  - keys must be in lexical order, must round trip in same order.
- - keys must be comparable
+ - keys must be comparable, hashable, parser MAY reject if not

 ### RSON datetimes/periods (optional):